NET WORTH: $2.5 billion

 BACKGROUND: Mark Stevens' first job was at a Jack in the Box in Culver City, California.
 He paid for most of his USC undergraduate degree with a combination of merit scholarships and savings from work.
 He also holds a masters degree from USC, and an MBA from Harvard.
 After stints at Intel and Hughes Aircraft, Stevens joined the Silicon Valley venture capital firm Sequoia Capital in 1989, where he spent two decades.
 He still serves as special limited partner at Sequoia and was once a managing partner at the firm.

 HIGHER EDUCATION: The Stevenses are longtime supporters of USC, where Stevens is a trustee.
-They gave $22 million to the university’s Viterbi School of Engineering in 2004, and other donations over the years.
-In a recent year, the couple gave $50 million to endow the University of Southern California’s, which will be named after them.
+They made $22 million in grants to the university’s Viterbi School of Engineering in 2004, and other donations over the years.
+In a past year, the couple gave $50 million to endow the University of Southern California’s, which will be named after them.
 The family has also supported Mary's alma mater, Santa Clara University where she's a trustee.
-Past gifts from the couple include $7 million to build the Paul L. Locatelli, S.J., Student Activity Center, and a $500,000 scholarship for St. Mary’s Academy alumnae to attend Santa Clara.
+Past grants from the couple include $7 million to build the Paul L. Locatelli, S.J., Student Activity Center, and a $500,000 scholarship for St. Mary’s Academy alumnae to attend Santa Clara.
 The couple also gave $7.7 million to Santa Clara to build an athletic center.
 The couple has also directed millions to Sacred Heart Schools, Atherton in the Bay Area.
-It's also worth mentioning that Stevens has taught at Stanford Business School.
+It is also worth mentioning that Stevens has taught at Stanford Business School.

 LOOKING FORWARD: The Stevenses also have interests in the environmental sciences and sustainability.
 The couple's giving is still early, but expect much greater giving down the line.